-3.2 Approach Based on the kd-tree Data Structure
+2.2 Approach Based in the kd-tree Data Structure

 A kd-tree data structure [6, 7] considers a set of n points y(i) in k dimensions.
 This tree is a k-dimensional binary search tree that represents a set of points in a k-dimensional space.
-The variant described in Friedman et al. [7] distinguishes between two kinds of nodes: internal nodes partition the space by a cut plane defined by a value of the k dimensions (the one containing a maximum spread), and external nodes (or buckets) store the points in the resulting hyperrectangles of the partition.
-The root of the tree represents the entire k-dimensional space.
+The variant described in Friedman et al. [7] distinguish between two kinds of nodes: internal nodes partition the space by a cut plane defined by a value of the k dimensions (the one containing a maximum spread), and external nodes (or buckets) store the points in the resulting hyperrectangles of the partition.
+The root of the tree represent the entire k-dimensional space.
+The fnn program is a sequential implementation of the FNN method based in this structure.